aryangupta658/Parkit-Parking-Management-System/README.md

 - Sensitive keys are stored in environment variables.
 - `.env` file is ignored using `.gitignore`.
 - Cloudinary API keys and Razorpay secrets are not exposed publicly.
+- Role-based access is used for protected admin features.

 ---